k2view-academy/K2View-Academy/articles/17_fabric_credentials/01_fabric_credentials_overview.md

 <p><strong>ASSIGN_ROLE</strong></p>
 </td>
 <td width="600pxl">
-<p>This permission is needed to assign a role to a specific user</p>
+<p>This permission is needed for assigning a role to a specific user</p>
 </td>
 </tr>
 <tr>